aminrj/aminrj.github.io/_posts/2026-06-02-which-ai-security-framework-to-use.md

 The practical approach: pick the one framework that matches the question being asked right now.
 Run it.
 Produce output.
 Use that output to make a decision.
 Then add the next framework when you need what it specifically provides.

 For most teams in 2026 deploying their first production AI agent: **start with MAESTRO**.
 Read the CSA whitepaper.
 Decompose your system against the 7 layers.
 Identify the top five threats per layer.
-That is a usable threat model you can complete in a week — without waiting to also implement NIST AI RMF mapping and ISO 42001 alignment first.
+That is a usable threat model you can complete in a week, without waiting to also implement NIST AI RMF mapping and ISO 42001 alignment first.

 ---

 **Once you know which framework to use, the next step is running the threat modeling process end-to-end.
 I've written a complete 7-phase methodology that synthesizes all five frameworks into a practical pre-production workflow.
 [Read it here.](/posts/2026-05-23-ai-security-threat-modeling-production/)**

-For weekly analysis of how these frameworks are being applied in production — and where they fall short: [subscribe to the AI Security Intelligence newsletter.](/newsletter/)
+For weekly analysis of how these frameworks are being applied in production, and where they fall short: [subscribe to the AI Security Intelligence newsletter.](/newsletter/)

 If you need help running a framework assessment on your specific system, [get in touch](/contact/).

 ---

-*Amine Raji, PhD, CISSP — AI and LLM security.
+*Amine Raji, PhD, CISSP.
+AI and LLM security.
 [Get in touch](/contact/) if you need help running a threat model before your next AI deployment.*